MrSage/python-kafka-dataclasses/CONTRIBUTING.rst

     pip install pre-commit
     pre-commit install

-   ``kafka-python-structured-messages`` comes with a lot of hooks configured to automatically help the developer to check the code being written.
+   ``kafka-python-dataclasses`` comes with a lot of hooks configured to automatically help the developer to check the code being written.

 Implement your changes